 Luanda: Day Seven

-We got to the airport to discover that our flight to Lisbon had been cancelled.
+We got to the airport to discover that our flight to Lisbon had been canceled.
 Lucky us!
 One more night in Angola.
 The good news was that we were given lodgings in the downtown Hotel Presidente – very nice.

 Me, I got myself to the bar on the 8th floor with great views of the waterfront.